KKamJi98/ssh-connector/README.md

     HostName 192.168.0.10
 ```

-- Hosts are grouped by their source file name when displayed; entries from the main config appear under `Default`.
-Hostnames containing `jump` (case-insensitive) are also shown in a dedicated `JUMP-HOSTS` section with their source group.
+- Hosts are grouped by the file they come from (`Default` for `~/.ssh/config`, and the filename for included configs).
+- Any host name containing `jump` (case-insensitive) is collected into a final "JUMP-HOSTS" section, with its source group shown in a separate column.
+- Hosts whose names end with `-abort` are filtered out entirely.
+- Press `f` to filter by substring (case-insensitive) before selecting a host.

 ## Development